sanjaybh/aircode_api_shopping/README.md

 To get started with AirCode, follow our [Quick Start](https://docs.aircode.io/getting-started/) guide.

+## Connect ChatGPT

+To get a better understanding of how AirCode can be used in real-world applications. check out this tutorial on [Quick Connect ChatGPT in JavaScript, 5-Minute Hands-on Guide](https://docs.aircode.io/chatgpt/).

 ## Documentation

 For a comprehensive understanding of AirCode's features and capabilities, visit our [Documentation](https://docs.aircode.io) page.

-## Tutorials

-To get a better understanding of how AirCode can be used in real-world applications, check out this tutorial on [connecting Siri to ChatGPT in just 5 minutes](https://aircode.cool/hpwdi7n719).

 ## Community and Support